swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ![*RxJS Debugging for vscode* used to debug code from Listing [2](#lst:rp).
 A diamond icon indicates operator log points: A grey outline represents a suggested log point (Line 7), a filled, red diamond an enabled log point (Line 8).
 The source code editor shows life cycle events at the end of the respective line (Line 8, "Unsubscribe").
 Log points are managed by hovering the respective icon and selecting the appropriate action.](./content/figures/operator-log-points.png)

+## Suggesting a Log Point

+Automated operator log point suggestions become possible because the extension parses the currently edited source code continuously using TypeScript^[TypeScript is a strongly typed programming language that compiles to JavaScript [https://www.typescriptlang.org/](https://www.typescriptlang.org/)].
+The resulting AST contains type information for every token parsed.
+Based on this information, we search for RxJS operator functions and use the parsers position data to annotate relevant source code with an icon.

 ## Architecture

 The technical architecture of *RxJS Debugging for vscode* (see Figure [4](#fig:architecture)) is a refined version of the system proposed by Banken et al. [@Banken_Meijer_Gousios_2018].